myselfayush010/XUE-AI/README.md

-# Student AI Chat Assistant
+#  AI Chat Assistant   Simple Focused No History

 A responsive chat application powered by Gemini's API, designed specifically for students.
 The application works seamlessly on both mobile and desktop devices.